RP.20.01

 WRAP around families experiencing adolescent violence in the home (AVITH): Towards a collaborative service response

 Recent research indicates that families experiencing adolescent violence in the home (AVITH) often manage multiple complexities and have limited access to service support.
-Previous research, including the PIPA project, found that “one size fits all” approaches can result in punitive responses towards children, highlighting the need for multi-disciplinary interventions.
+Previous research, including the PIPA project, found that “one-size-fits-all” approaches can result in punitive responses towards children, highlighting the need for multidisciplinary interventions.

 Research also shows that the majority of existing interventions focus primarily on AVITH, without an opportunity to respond to the complexity across families.
 Little is known about prior service support, impacts on siblings or the extent to which addressing women’s experiences of intimate partner violence may mitigate the emergence of AVITH.
-This project will fill a gap in evidence and future practice, supporting the development of a whole-of-family, collaborative practice framework which services across Australia can employ.
+This project fills a gap in evidence and future practice, supporting the development of a whole-of-family, collaborative practice framework which services across Australia can employ.

 Research aim/s